perforce/helix-authentication-service/docs/Administrator-Guide-v2020.1-beta.1.md

 SAML identity providers advertise some of this information through their metadata URL.
 The URL is different for each provider, unlike OIDC.
 See [Example Identity Provider Configurations](#example-identity-provider-configurations).

 When configuring the service as a "service provider" within a SAML identity provider, provide an `entityID` that is unique within your set of registered applications.
-By default, the service uses the value `urn:example:sp`, which can be changed by setting the `SAML_SP_ISSUER` environment variable.
-Anywhere that `urn:example:sp` appears in this documentation, be sure to replace it with the value you defined in the identity provider.
+By default, the service uses the value `https://has.example.com`, which can be changed by setting the `SAML_SP_ENTITY_ID` environment variable.

 You may elect to fetch the IdP metadata by setting `SAML_IDP_METADATA_URL`, in which case several other settings _may_ be configured automatically by the service.
 Exactly which settings are configured automatically depends on what information the IdP advertises via the metadata.
 These settings include `SAML_IDP_SSO_URL`, `SAML_IDP_SLO_URL`, `SAML_NAMEID_FORMAT`, and the IdP certificate that would be loaded from the file named in `IDP_CERT_FILE`.
 In the unlikely scenario that the IdP returns data that needs to be modified, that can be achieved by setting the correct value in the appropriate environment variable (e.g. `SAML_NAMEID_FORMAT`).